dusanjp/symbol-shoestring/README.md

 When running setup on the wizard,Even if there is no metadata setting, rest_overrides.json with an empty '{}' content is generated.

 The wizard upgrade command always applies --rest-overrides shoestring/rest_overrides.json.

+In the renew-certificates menu in the wizard, I applied --retain-node-key.